 - life skills, in all areas - relationships, conversation and in parenting - helping their children become the next generation of readers

-There is no one template to copy as schools and families need to develop, trial and review strategies that work for their boy readers.
-Here are some suggestions:
+There is no one template to copy.
+Schools and families need to develop, trial and review strategies that work for their boy readers.
+As with any student it's important you provide access to a wide variety of reading material, reading role models, know the literature, the student and their interests.
+The following strategies are suggestions.

 Expectations and reading culture